 The primary purposes of the Subcommittee are to review technical issues requiring analyses of confidential data, report on a summary of the discussions, and make recommendations to the LVHAC.
 Members are not bound to decisions or opinions of the Subcommittee in the course of their everyday responsibilities.

-The representative of the Energy Department of Mono County or his/her designee shall serve as the Chair at meetings of the Subcommittee.

 A quorum of the Subcommittee shall require the presence of three permanent members.
 Other persons may attend a Subcommittee meeting if invited by three permanent members of the Subcommittee.
 LVHAC members who have control of confidential data being discussed shall be notified in advance of such invitations, and may exclude invitees from meetings where discussion of their confidential data occurs.